Mariia Pomazan: Career

 Pomazan started athletics at age 19 and made her international debut in 2010.
 At the 2011 IPC Athletics World Championships in Christchurch, she won two gold medals with F35 world record throws in both shot put and discus.
 She broke both these world records at the 2012 Summer Paralympics in London.

 In London, a miscalculation of the Raza Points System in the combined F35/F36 discus event caused extended confusion and protest.
 Pomazan was initially awarded the gold medal over world record breaking F36 athlete Wu Qing, then relegated to silver.
 One official described the situation as "a shambles."
 A second medal ceremony was held, which Pomazan refused to attend.
 Several days later she was required to return the discus gold medal.
 Pomazan later won gold in Women's Shot Put – F35/36.

 At the 2013 IPC Athletics World Championships in Lyon, Pomazan won the F35/36 shot put and discus events, breaking her own F35 World records in both events.

 In 2017 the Chinese athlete Wang Jun broke the F35 javelin record at the World Para Athletics Grand Prix in Beijing.
-Wang's throw of 12.1m was 50cm more that Pomezan's previous record.
+Wang's throw of 12.1m was 50 cm more that Pomezan's previous record.